 This section explains the importance of citations and why you need to use them in your essays.
 Please use the documentation below to improve your understanding of citations.
 The College has policies on plagiarism and your own department might provide advice on citations and bibliographies, so please check these as well.

 Why do I need to cite?

-Thorough and accurate citation and referencing is essential when you refer to the work of others in assignments.
-It ensures that you use information ethically and responsibly, and that you respect academic values.
+Thorough and accurate citation and referencing are essential when you refer to the work of others in assignments.
+It ensures that you use information ethically and responsibly and that you respect academic values.
 It also:

 - enables you to show the extent of your research by your use of a wide range of sources

 - strengthens your arguments by your use of good quality resources